dansand/ResChapter/content/numpy.md

 ## Introduction

-Python is a general purpose programming language, designed to be easy to understand,  allowing beginners to focus on learning programming concepts.
+Python is a general purpose programming language, designed to be easy to understand.
 As a generic programming language it has no single role, but it is commonly used for processing text, numbers, images, scientific data, building websites and applications, and visualisation.
+It enjoys enormous and growing popularity among the (data) scientific research community, as well as professional web adn application developers.

 ## Learning Objectives:

 In this chapter we're going to look a Python tool (Library) called Numpy (numeric Python).
-With Numpy we're going to attack a simple data science problem, yet one that has some profound implications.
+A library is a specific set of tools designed to assist a common purpose, yet outside the `core` fucntions of the Langauges.
+Numpy helps with big (and little) sets of numbers.
+Depending on the situation, these could represent vectors, time series, tables, grids, matrices, etc.

 While you won't finish this chapter a fully-fledged Python programmer, we hope that you will get the 'flavour' of how Python works.
 Necessarily, we will introduce some extraneous concepts and terms, that we don't have time to fully-develop or explore .
 We will provide links ot material to help you master these subjects later on.

+Using Numpy we're going to attack a simple data science problem, yet one that has some profound implications.
 Our main suggestion is to __try to understand and keep the data science problem in mind__.
-Hopefully, if you have a good handle on the problem itself, the utility of Python / Numoy will be self evident.
+Hopefully, if you have a good handle on the problem itself, the utility of Python / Numpy will be self evident.
 If not, demand your money back.

 By the end of this chapter you will learn: